LCDR Damian S. Velarde, CHC, USN

 After 8 years in pastoral ministry in Italy, England and Texas, he applied and was selected to serve as a Navy Chaplain, and thus commissioned as a direct commission officer to the rank of Lieutenant Junior Grade in August 2015.
 He is a graduate of Liberty University, and received a Mater of Divinity from Liberty School of Divinity.

-LT Velarde is a Fleet Marine Force Qualified Officer and a Surface Chaplain Qualified Officer.
+LCDR Velarde is a Fleet Marine Force Qualified Officer and a Surface Chaplain Qualified Officer.

 His personal award includes the Navy and Marine Corps Commendation Medal (2 awards) and the Navy and Marine Corps Achievement Medal.